The fundamental theorem of finite semidistributive lattices: The infinite case

 Complete meet semidistributivity is verified in the following table.
 For any $u<v$, the table gives the unique maximal $p$ with $v \meet p = u$, where $u$ is given in the row headings and $v$ in the column headings, assuming $x<y$.
 Complete join semidistributivity is dual.

-It is easy to check that it is meet and join generated by irreducibles; this, in combination with the fact that it is completely semidistributive, allows us to conclude by Theorem \ref{infinite main} that it is a $\kappa$-lattice.
+It is easy to check that it is bi-spatial; this, in combination with the fact that it is completely semidistributive, allows us to conclude by Theorem \ref{infinite main} that it is a $\kappa$-lattice.

-However, this lattice is not cover-separated: There are no covers in the interval $[0^{\circ},1^{\circ}]$.
+However, this lattice is not weakly atomic: There are no covers in the interval $[0^{\circ},1^{\circ}]$.
 It follows from Theorem \ref{infinite main} that it is not well separated. \end{eg}

-\begin{eg}[A completely semidistributive $\kappa$-lattice which is cover-separated but where joins and meets are not cover-determined] Take Example~\ref{comp SD not cov sep} and remove the elements of the form $x^{\circ}$.
-As before, we can verify that this is a complete, completely semidistributive lattice, and it is now cover-separated.
+\begin{eg}[A completely semidistributive $\kappa$-lattice which is weakly atomic but where joins and meets are not cover-determined] Take Example~\ref{comp SD not cov sep} and remove the elements of the form $x^{\circ}$.
+As before, we can verify that this is a complete, completely semidistributive lattice, and it is now weakly atomic.
 Theorem \ref{infinite main} therefore shows that it is a $\kappa$-lattice.

 However, neither meets nor joins are cover-determined.
 For all $x$, we have $x^- \join 0^+ = x^{--} \join 0^+ = x^+$.
 So, for $0 \leq x<z \leq 1$, we have $x^- \join 0^+ < z^{--} \join 0^+$ but, for any cover $x^- < y^{--} \covered y^- < z^{--}$, we have $y^- \join 0^+ = y^{--} \join 0^+$.
 Since meets and joins are not cover-determined, Theorem~\ref{infinite main} shows that the lattice is not well separated. \end{eg}